brackets-extension-badges/badge-provider-nodejs/cert/readme.md

-To enable HTTPS, copy the following files in this directory:
+To enable HTTPS, copy the following files in this directory, or use the `CERT_DIR` environment variable to define a custom location.

 - chain.pem
 - fullchain.pem